kenchoong/Setel-assessment/README.md

   Done.
 Thats all you need to setup for frontend.
 Then deploy it to Vercel by connect with github, settle in 2 mins.

-## Some random thought

-At the end, I just realize that Step Function is the best solution for this assessment, cause Lambda is very hard to control the time at the background, certainly once hit, get response imediately.
-I didnt thought this at the beginning.
-My bad, but never mind, by now, it is what it is. 😂🤣

 ### Thats it.
 Thanks for reading.
 If anything, just let me know in issue.